 It appears that Shima's inclusion in the Michener portfolio is the most commonly cited of her achievements, as very little else is known from the usual sources.
 Said to have designed perhaps as few as 60 prints all told, Shima might have worked as a printmaker for fewer than 10 years.
 Her most prolific years seem to have been circa 1959-1962, and very few, if any, works are documented after around 1965.
-She appears to have moved to the United States in the early 1960s after her marriage to another artist.
-Undoubtedly, her family would know more about her biography, but those facts are not generally accessible for now.
+She appears to have moved to the United States in the early 1960s after her marriage to another (so far unidentified) artist.

 Other subjects taken up by Shima included gardens and castles.
 Her depiction of a stone patio titled simply Niwa (Garden: 庭) from 1959 is subdued in its palette.
 The receding perspective is similar to the "Bell Tower," but with a silhouette of a foreground railing that serves as a an effective graphic device, giving the viewer the feeling of peering over a barrier.
-In Jô (Castle: 城) from an edition of 100 in 1961 (below right), the depiction of the castle looming over the trees once again presents a pattern of stonework, similar in effect to the stone paths in the "Bell Tower" and "Garden" designs.
+In Jô (Castle: 城) from 1960 (below right), the depiction of the castle looming over the trees once again presents a pattern of stonework, similar in effect to the stone paths in the "Bell Tower" and "Garden" designs.
 Also familiar are the stylized bare trees, which appear repeatedly in Shima's works with horses and birds in landscapes.
+This castle design is also found with the date "1961" for an edition of 100.

 Shima's still-life prints also include some of her best compositions.
 In a large design from 1959 (see below), bottles, fruit in a bowl, and a vase are placed somewhat ambiguously in spatial reference to a cloth-covered round table.
 The bottles in particular seem to float above the table surface.
 The multiple (inconsistent) perspectives suggest Shima's familiarity with earlier Western currents in still-life design, or at least with Japanese artists who also incorporated such graphic devices.
 The tilt of the fruit dish, which violates single-vanishing-point perspective, is found in many such paintings and prints.
 The objects are both representational as well as shapes containing patterns and textures that are themselves the subject matter of the design.
 Once again, a subdued palette characterizes a Shima design of the late 1950s, in this case mostly shades of black and gray, with the only other color a strong green for the skins of the fruit.
 An interesting sectioning of the tablecloth into different shades of gray adds more textures and patterns to the image.